AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 In the following sample, the maximum height and width are applied to a horizontally oriented expandable legend.
 You can add a few items to the chart to see when the legend stops expanding:

 ```
-// set the max height and width of the legend
+// set the maximum height and width of the legend
 chart.legend().maxHeight("30%");
 chart.legend().maxWidth("50%");
 ```